 Adaptive clothing: Carol tells us how it all began

 “Prior to my injury, I liked to sew.
-I was taught by the nuns whilst at school back in Ireland.
+I was taught by the nuns while at school back in Ireland.
 I’m not very good but good enough to get by and I still have the first evening gown I made to wear to my first ball in Sydney.
 I still have this gown in my wardrobe, and I marvel at how tiny it is and wonder how I ever got this body into that dress!

 The workmanship is pretty shoddy, and it wouldn’t pass the nuns’ standard.
 But it was good enough to turn heads on the night.
 As I was a struggling uni student, the price of a fancy gown was beyond me at the time.

 I received many compliments on my dress that evening and I like to think that I held my own amongst all the glitz and glamour at the Rose Bay Golf Club Ball.”

 “Essentially, I try to make my designs user-friendly.
 I don’t profess to solve every issue for everybody.
 But I would like my designs to work for as many people as possible.
 Including those with disability, able-bodied, plus size and those with finger dexterity issues.
 I don’t see these as mutually exclusive.

 Buttons were invented in the 13th century and the design hasn’t been updated since!
 It’s about time we embraced the concept of using magnets instead don’t you think?
 I like to design using magnetic buttons and magnetic zips.
 I also prefer soft flowing fabric that doesn’t cling and can hide a multitude of sins.”

 Here are some of the physical benefits of these adaptive and inclusive clothing designs:

 - Designs that cover or compliment the “Quad Pod” which is the unwanted bulk around the middle from tummy muscles that atrophy over time due to lack of use

 - Lightweight material designs that use magnetic buttons to unclip and cover more skin to regulate temperature control